-An article written by Joel Flad published in the website www.dummies.com, contains some insights about "How to Ask a Question in LinkedIn."
-The article also includes the proper way of and format for asking questions.
-Here are the excerpts from the article.
+An article written by Joel Flad published in the website www.dummies.com, contains some insights about "How to Ask a Question on LinkedIn" through in LinkedIn Answers.
+The author recommends asking yourself the following questions before posting your questions on LinkedIn Answers:

 - Is your question really a comment or an opinion?
 It can be tempting to post an opinion, a comment, or something designed to get a response, but that's not the intent of this function.
 Try to pose a question that can be answered by an expert. - Is your question nontrivial or useful?
 Remember, the goal of LinkedIn Answers is to exchange useful information that matters to other people using the site.
 Try to keep the question focused on something business or professionally-related. - Is your question worded clearly?
 If you're hoping for some helpful replies, people need to clearly understand what it is you want to know.
 You can provide additional details about your question, but make sure the actual question is clear, concise, and simply put. - Is your question an appropriate question?
-Some people try to post spam (tap on the highlighted word to view the meaning) or generic advertising messages, or simply make negative, philosophical, bizarre, or highly personal statements.
+Some people try to post spam1 or generic advertising messages, or simply make negative, philosophical, bizarre, and highly personal statements.